 From 1743 to 1850, the chancery court was primarily responsible for granting New Jersey divorces.
 However, some were also granted by the legislature.
 Those records can be found at the New Jersey State Archives.
 A collection called “Index of Colonial and State Laws of New Jersey Between the Years 1663-1903 Inclusive” can also be found at multiple libraries, including the New Jersey State Library.
 The records are also available in “New Jersey Legislative Divorces, 1778-1844,” The American Genealogist 34 (1958): 107-12.
 The original 1830 laws have been microfilmed.
 They can be found at the New Jersey State Library and at the New Jersey State Archives.
 The Chancery Court records for divorces up to 1850 are also housed at the archives.
 Indexes are available on microfilm up until 1900.
 Later records of divorce can be obtained from the Clerk of the Superior Court, Matrimonial Section, Hughes Justice Complex.

-Searchable New Jersey Databases and other Helpful Links
+Searchable New Jersey Vital Records Databases and Links

 - Dr. Robert Finleys [sic] marriages from June 1795 to 1817

 - New Jersey, County Marriages, 1682-1956

 - South Jersey marriages : supplementing the Cape May, Cumberland, Gloucester, and Salem County marriage records